silverstripe/silverstripe-framework/docs/en/topics/module-development.md

 ## Introduction

 Creating a module is a good way to re-use abstract code and templates across multiple projects.
-SilverStripe already has certain modules included, for example "sapphire" and "cms".
+SilverStripe already has certain modules included, for example "framework" and "cms".
 These three modules are the core functionality and templating for any initial installation.
 If you're wanting to add generic functionality that isn't specific to your project, like a forum, an ecommerce package or a blog you can do it like this;

-1. Create another directory at the root level (same level as "sapphire" and "cms")
+1. Create another directory at the root level (same level as "framework" and "cms")
 2. You must create an _config.php inside your module directory, else SilverStripe will not include it
 3. Inside your module directory, follow our [directory structure guidelines](/topics/directory-structure#module_structure)